 We represent school districts in negotiations with all types of school district based unions, including teachers, administrators, and support staff.
 Over the years, we have developed respectful professional relationships with many union leaders.
 These relationships are invaluable to creating smooth negotiations that result in a positive settlement for client districts.

-Our School Law attorneys are involved in ongoing advice and consultation, negotiations, grievance handling, increment withholdings, arbitrations, and tenure charges.
+Our Public Schools and Education attorneys are involved in ongoing advice and consultation, negotiations, grievance handling, increment withholdings, arbitrations, and tenure charges.
 Our attorneys routinely handle a variety of cases on behalf of our school district clients, including petitions to determine the scope of negotiations, unfair practice charges, representation petitions, and clarification of unit petitions.
 We also routinely handle civil litigation, tenure charges, seniority issues, non-renewal issues, and discrimination charges.

 We recognize the enormous exposure and potential expense public school districts face with respect to special education litigation.
-Our school law attorneys represent boards of education in all special education areas, assisting districts in the development of appropriate Individualized Education Programs (IEP), staff training and development, and, where necessary, mediation and due process hearings.
+Our Public Schools and Education attorneys represent boards of education in all special education areas, assisting districts in the development of appropriate Individualized Education Programs (IEP), staff training and development, and, where necessary, mediation and due process hearings.
 We have amicable working relationships with numerous attorneys and advocates in the state who represent parents in these matters.
 Attorneys in this area offer regular in-service training to special education staff and administrators on handling special education matters.

 Firm attorneys routinely make presentations before the New Jersey School Boards Association, and various other state organizations, on a wide variety of legal issues at the forefront of school law in New Jersey.